 - Peppermint and Chocolate: Add 1 cup of crushed candy canes and 1 cup of mini chocolate chips to the batter.
 OR Add 1 cup of Andes Peppermint Crunch Baking Chips and 1 cup of mini chocolate chips to the batter.

 - Orange and Chocolate: Add 1 Tablespoon of orange zest, 1 teaspoon of orange extract, and 2 cups of march chocolate chips to the batter.

 - Cherry Almond: Add 1 cup of dried cherries and 1 cup of sliced almonds to the batter.

 - Cherry and Chocolate: Add 1 cup of dried cherries and 1 cup of dark chocolate chips or chunks to the batter.

 - Pistachio and Cranberry: Add 1 cup of chopped pistachios and 1 cup of dried cranberries to the batter.

 - Stracciatella: Add 2 cups of shaved dark chocolate that has been frozen for 20 minutes to the batter, and mix until just combined!
-If you over-mix you run the risk of loosing those beautiful chocolate speckles in your cookies!
+If you over-mix, you run the risk of losing those beautiful chocolate speckles in your cookies!

 - Lemon Cookies: Add 2 Tablespoons lemon zest with 2 cups of white chocolate chips to the batter.